thomasebsmith/rhubarb-os/README.md

 Third party software was used as a reference in the making of this project.
 See [LICENSE-THIRDPARTY](./LICENSE-THIRDPARTY) for details about this software.
+All third party software that was used is open source.

 ## Copyright
 Unless otherwise specified, all content in this repository is copyright &copy;